rabbitmq/rabbitmq-website/site/quorum-queues.md

 The [lazy mode](/lazy-queues.html) does not apply to them.

 It is possible to [limit how much memory a quorum queue uses](#memory-limit) using a policy.

+#### <a id="global-qos" class="anchor" href="#global-qos">Global QoS</a>

+Quorum queues do not support global [QoS prefetch](/confirms.html#channel-qos-prefetch) where a channel sets a single prefetch limit for all consumers using that channel.
+If an attempt is made to consume from a quorum queue from a channel with global QoS enabled a channel error will be returned.

+Use [per-consumer QoS prefetch](/consumer-prefetch.html), which is the default in several popular clients.

 #### Priorities